The

 Citi Strata Elite℠ Card is harder than it is with most credit cards because the bar you need to clear is just so high.
 At

-$595, the Strata Elite Card’s annual fee is nearly 24 times more expensive than the average credit card offer.
+$595, the Strata Elite Card’s annual fee is about 21 times more expensive than the average in our database of 1,500+ credit card offers.

 If you want a cheaper option, consider the